JakeBrambila/JakeBrambila/README.md

 TrueChoice Cross-Platform Mobile Application

-	•	Developed a live chat system using Firebase’s Cloud Firestore.
+	•	Developed functionality to post short twitter-like updates and events with functionality to RSVP
 	•	Integrated a bug reporting feature with ClickUp’s API to streamline issue management for admins.
 	•	Built responsive UIs for both admin and user-facing dashboards.